 Open plan living area comprising kitchen, dining area and seating area.

 Fully-equipped kitchen with electric oven and hob, dishwasher, fridge / freezer, microwave, Nespresso coffee machine and washing machine.
+Smart TV.
 The kitchen is well equipped with good quality cookware, crockery and glassware.
+The sitting area has a double sofa and two armchairs.
+A single door leads out to the enclosed lawned garden.

 Shower room with shower, basin and WC.

-Bedroom one with super king bed, bedside tables, chest of drawers, wardrobe, sofa, dressing table and TV.
+Bedroom one with super king bed, bedside tables, chest of drawers, large wardrobe, sofa, armchairs, dressing table and TV.

-En-suite shower room with shower, basin and WC.
+En-suite shower room with shower, heated towel rail, basin and WC.

-Bedroom two with super king size bed, bedside tables, chest of drawers, wardrobe and TV.
+Bedroom two with super king size bed, bedside tables, chest of drawers, small wardrobe and TV.

-En-suite shower room with shower, basin and WC.
+En-suite shower room with shower, heated towel rail, basin and WC.

-There is ample parking adjacent to the Steadings.
-Guests are welcome to drive into the courtyard to drop off luggage.
+There is ample parking in the designated area adjacent to the Steadings.
+Guests are welcome to drive into the shared front courtyard to drop off luggage.

 Babies & children